JackaBoiGamez/TheBasement/docs/libraries/StateMachine.md

 Class made to contain and switch between States:

+## Constructor

-!!! info "States"
+??? info "States"

     A table of classes that inherit the State class.

-Will require States to pass into the constructor.
+Requires Name of Inital State and a Table of States

 ```luau title="States Table"
 -- States Table Example